cobwebch/svconnector/Documentation/Installation/Index.rst

 which all connector services inherit.

-.. _installation-updating:
+.. _installation-updating-340:

-Updating to 3.0.0
+Updating to 3.4.0
 ^^^^^^^^^^^^^^^^^

-The base connector service class was renamed from :code:`sv_connector_base` to :code:`\Cobweb\Svconnector\Service\ConnectorBase`.
-There is **no backward compatibility layer**.
-You need to change your existing services to use that new class.

-Furthermore, the even older "sv1" class was also definitively removed.
+The :ref:`sample configuration files <developers-sample>` have been changed to JSON format to easily allow for nested properties.
+If you have developed your own service and have defined a sample configuration file, you will need to change it to the new format.
+As always look at other existing connector services for examples (in particular, the "svconnector_json" extension uses nested properties.